和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 1. The earlier life of OKUBO Nagayasu

-The extraordinary success of the Sado gold mines at the onset of Edo Period is attributed to the first magistrate of Sado under the new government the Tokugawa family had just founded.
-His name is OKUBO Nagayasu.
+The extraordinary success of the Sado gold mines at the onset of Edo Period is attributed to a man named OKUBO Nagayasu.
+He was the first magistrate of Sado under the new government the Tokugawas had just founded.

-It seems that Nagayasu was a very intelligent child.
-The Takedas, the most powerful warlord family in Kai, noticed it and had the young boy work for the revered head of the clan, TAKEDA Shingen.
-In his administration, Nagayasu learned and worked in taxation, mining, processing and civil engineering.
+People soon found that Nagayasu was a very intelligent child.
+The Takedas, the most powerful warlord family in Kai, also noticed it and had the young boy work for TAKEDA Shingen, the revered head of the clan.
+In his administration, Nagayasu learned and worked in taxation, mining, processing and civil engineering among others.

-In 1582, Oda Nobunata, another warlord from Owari (present-day Aichi) fought and decimated the Takeda family.
-A lot of vassals lost employment, and a warlord who held deep respect for Shingen hired some of them.
-Nagayasu was among those who began to serve him, TOKUGAWA Ieyasu.
+In 1582, ODA Nobunaga, another warlord from Owari (present-day Aichi) fought and decimated the Takedas.
+As a result, a lot of vassals lost employment, when a warlord who had held deep respect for Shingen hired some of them.
+One of them was Nagayasu, and his new master was TOKUGAWA Ieyasu.

 4. The first magistrate of Sado

+Ieyasu needed to establish his government quickly.
 Due to Nagayasu’s competency, Ieyasu promoted him at an extraordinary speed and assigned him to important tasks one after another.
-Nagayasu was good at accounting, and he rebuilt the administration of Kai Province, which was in chaos after the Takedas perished.
-He also performed land surveying and made the cadastre of Edo after Ieyasu moved to Edo Castle.
-Ieyasu had him manage important remote provinces, including all the silver and gold mines, under direct control of the government.
+Nagayasu excelled in accounting, and he rebuilt the administration of Kai Province, which was in chaos when the long reign of Takedas no longer existed after more than four centuries.
+Nagayasu also performed land surveying and made the cadastre of Edo after Ieyasu moved to Edo Castle.
+Ieyasu had him manage important remote provinces, including all the silver and gold mines, which were under direct control of the government.
 Nagayasu had the milestones and transportation system constructed centered around Edo, and did many other things which helped establish the new government.

 He held several positions at the same time: Magistrate of Yamato, and of Mino, Shogunate Administrator in Kai, Iwami, and Izu, Inspector of Iwami Silver Mine, Expropriator in Sado, and so on.